B for Boy

 B for Boy is a 2013 Nigerian drama film directed by Chika Anadu and starring Uche Nwadili, Ngozi Nwaneto & Nonso Odogwu.
 It had its world premiere at the 2013 London Film Festival.
 It won the Best Film in an African Language award at the 10th Africa Movie Academy Awards.
 A debut film for Anadu, the film explores feminism and social issues facing Nigerian women.

 Plot

 Amaka (Uche Nwadili) seems to be living a perfect life as an independent, modern Nigerian woman.
 She has a successful job, is in a happy marriage, has a loving daughter, and is pregnant.
-All seems well until her mother-in-law (Ngozi Nwaneto) tells Amaka that unless she has a boy, she will find a second wife for son.
+All seems well until her mother-in-law (Ngozi Nwaneto) tells Amaka that unless she has a boy, she will find a second wife for her son.
 While Amaka's husband (Nonso Odogwu) is away on a business trip, Amaka suffers a miscarriage but tells no one.
 With her due date fast approaching, Amaka goes to great lengths to illegally purchase a baby boy from another woman, Joy (Frances Okeke).